 Monochrome Picture Tube

 The picture tube is a transducer to change over electrical video signals fluctuating with time into varieties of light in space to duplicate the first picture.
-It utilizes the phenomenon of fluorescence and interlace scanning.
+It utilizes the phenomenon of fluorescence and interlaced scanning.
 Modern monochrome picture tubes employ electrostatic focusing and electromagnetic deflection.

 Monochrome picture tube consists of a closed glass envelope, lodging with an electron gun to deliver a sharply focused electron beam, which sticks on a fluorescent screen to generate light.
 The deflection coils are mounted on the glass tube which is specially designed.
 Also, there is a section o deflect the electron beam in horizontal and vertical directions to control it to scan the screen along width and height to reproduce the original picture on the screen.